Arcais/gradebook/README.md

 ####You can calculate your GPA instantly

-Watch how every little change affects your GPA.
+Watch how every little change affects your GPA.<br/>
 All elements get refreshed at any action that you do, so you'll have all of your grades and averages at the click of a mouse.

 ####Easier Management

-With this web-app you can say bye-bye to your calculator.
+With this web-app you can say bye-bye to your calculator.<br/>
 It will save you the trouble of trying to count and trying to manage all of those grades with a simple interface solution.

 ####Try possibilities

-Ever wanted to see how your averages would look if you got a certain grade?
+Ever wanted to see how your averages would look if you got a certain grade?<br/>
 Well, now you can try everything you set your mind to.
 Find out what grades you need to pass or to get a perfect average in a fast and simple way.

 ###So, why not use this app?